Whistleblowing and Complaints Policy

 - Will not tolerate malpractice;

-- Respects the confidentiality of staff raising concerns and will provide procedures to maintain confidentiality so far as is consistent with progressing the issues effectively;
+- Respects the confidentiality of staff and volunteers raising concerns and will provide procedures to maintain confidentiality so far as is consistent with progressing the issues effectively;

 - Will provide the opportunity to raise concerns outside of the normal line management structure where this is appropriate;